zoka/ringMon/README.md

-   :norm-poll  2000     ; normal browser poll time :parent-url ""       ; complete url of the parent application main page :disabled   nil      ; general disable, if true then check :the auth-fn :auth-fn    nil}))   ; authorisation calback, checked only if :disabled is true
+   :norm-poll  2000     ; normal browser poll time :parent-url ""       ; complete url of the parent application main page :disabled   nil      ; general disable, if true then check :the auth-fn :auth-fn    nil}))   ; authorisation callback, checked only if :disabled is true
                         ; will be passed a Ring request, return true if Ok
 ```
 Use this function `ringmon.monitor/merge-cfg` to change the configuration